Through Knowledge, Justice…

 Short answer: No.

-Full Answer: This is one of those myths about MTF transkids that is a misinterpretation, sometimes deliberately and sarcastically, of the Freund / Blanchard two type taxomony.
+Full Answer: This is one of those myths about MTF transkids that is a misinterpretation, sometimes deliberately and sarcastically, of the Freund / Blanchard two type taxonomy.
 MTF transkids do want to have sex with straight men, so that part is true.
 It helps to be like straight women, of course.
 But that is not the only reason.
 Other reasons include being valued, as feminine women are far more valued than feminine men.
 But a big reason is to be more successful in social settings, being comfortable and spontaneous, fitting in better with the rest of society, as people expect men and women to behave in certain common, typical ways.
-But, as feminine “men” / “boys”, transkids simply don’t fit the mold, which constantly leads to embarrassment and misunderstandings.
+But, as feminine “men” / “boys”, transkids simply don’t fit the mold, which constantly leads to personal discomfort, embarrassment, and misunderstandings.
 It also leads to reduced social cooperation, opportunities, etc. It can even lead to homophobic harassment and violence.
 Simply stated, transkids, of both natal sexes, fit into society with less confusion as the opposite social gender.
 Transkids usually come to this conclusion fairly young, as pre-adolescent children, as toddlers even, BEFORE they become aware of their sexuality.
-(But yes, it’s also more satisfying for a feminine MTF transkid to be in the arms of a loving boyfriend/husband, who wants a feminine girlfriend/wife, rather than a gay man who wants a masculine partner.)
+As well as social motivations, transkids also have a deep seated somatic gender dysphoria, an embarrassment and hatred for their sexed body which feels alien.
+(But yes, it’s also more satisfying for a feminine MTF transkid to be in the arms of a loving straight boyfriend/husband, who wants a feminine girlfriend/wife, rather than a gay man who wants a masculine partner.)

 Short answer: Because they have little other viable choice.